marcelomnzs/marcelomnzs/README.md

 ## Hi there, i'm Marcelo Antonio

  :octocat: Welcome to my github!
-Feel free to check any repo you like, here you will see a bit of my jouney and progress towards this goal.
+Feel free to check any repo you like, here you will see a bit of my jouney and progress towards the goal of becoming a fullstack developer.

 > 🔭 I’m currently working on: